tsy24/tp/docs/DeveloperGuide.md

 **Extensions**

 * 2a.
-The list is empty.
+The list of elderly is empty.

   Use case ends.